-Join us for lunch as we launch local shows noon until two weekdays with two new hosts: DJ Art-V (Mondays with African Postman) and DJ Kelly C (Wednesdays with Out to Hunch).
-Some WRFI regulars will also lend their talents to the midday block: Carlos Gutierrez (Fridays with Alcance Latino), Melissa Hoffman (Tuesdays with Spirit Radio), and Ignatz (Thursdays with The Lunch Pad).
+Join us for lunch with local shows noon to two weekdays featuring two new hosts: DJ Art-V (Mondays with The African Postman) and DJ Kelly C (Wednesdays with Out to Hunch) as well as some WRFI veterans who lend their talents to the midday block: Carlos Gutierrez (Fridays with Alcance Latino), Melissa Hoffman (Tuesdays with Spirit Radio), and Ignatz (Thursdays with The Lunch Pad).

 Letters and Politics Monday-Thursday at 5pm

-Another major change to our lineup of syndicated programs is that we will no longer repeat Democracy Now! at 5pm.
-Instead, we will bring you fresh headlines and analysis from Pacifica’s Letters and Politics with Mitch Jeserich Monday through Thursday for your evening drive time.
-Keep your ears out for a new live local arts preview show (coming soon) Fridays at 5pm.
+Another major change to our lineup is that we no longer repeat Democracy Now! at 5pm.
+Instead, Monday through Thursday for your evening drive time, we bring you fresh headlines and analysis from Pacifica’s Letters and Politics with Mitch Jeserich.
+Plus, keep your ears out for a new live, local arts preview show (coming soon) Fridays from 5-6pm.